Whale Watching Stradbroke Island

 - A great way to watch the whales and all the other abundant marine life around Straddie including dolphins and turtles is to ride or walk the Discover Stradbroke Whale Trail.
 You can grab some lunch at Fishes at the Point, across the road from the Gorge Walk.

 - Exploring North Stradbroke Island by bike is a healthy and environmentally friendly way of getting around this magnificent island.
-Electric bikes allows you to get some exercise riding to the beaches and head up hills with ease to take in the panoramic views.
+You can ride out to the first viewing area on the Gorge Walk and other vantage points around Point Lookout.

 Walk the Whale Trail: